 Students registered in the combined program are expected to abide by all guidelines associated with each of the individual programs.

 Students in the combined program must meet the progression standards of each Faculty or School.
 Students enrolled in HBA1 (Year 3) must attain a minimum weighted average of at least 78%.
 In Years 4 and 5, students must attain a minimum weighted average of 75% in their 4000- level HBA courses.
-They also must attain a minimum average of 75% in their Honors Specialization module and meet all other progression requirements of the Honors Specialization module in which they are enrolled.
+They also must attain a minimum average of 75% in their Honours Specialization module and meet all other progression requirements of the Honours Specialization module in which they are enrolled.

 A student who fails to meet the combined program progression standards in any year must withdraw from the combined program.
 However, a student who has met the progression standards of either the HBA or Psychology program will be allowed to proceed to the next year of that program.
 If the progression standards of both individual programs have been satisfied, the student may continue in either program and may petition the School or Faculty whose program was not selected for permission to complete that program at a later date.
 A student who is required to withdraw from the combined program and wishes to pursue either of the individual programs or both programs through a combined degree, must complete all the degree requirements of the individual program or combined programs in order to graduate from that/those program(s).

-At the Richard Ivey School of Business, students are considered for the Dean's Honor List during their first year of HBA.
-Students enrolled in Years 4 and 5 of the combined program are considered for the Dean's Honor List in Year 5 only.
-Only grades obtained in 4000-level Business courses will be used in calculating averages for the purposes of determination of Dean's Honor List standing.
+At the Richard Ivey School of Business, students are considered for the Dean's Honour List during their first year of HBA.
+Students enrolled in Years 4 and 5 of the combined program are considered for the Dean's Honour List in Year 5 only.
+Only grades obtained in 4000-level Business courses will be used in calculating averages for the purposes of determination of Dean's Honour List standing.
 Courses taken outside the Business School are excluded.
 Calculations for Ivey Scholar and Gold Medals are completed in the same way.

-In Social Science, students will be considered for the Dean's Honor List in the usual way in Years 1 and 2, and at the end of Year 5 by considering all Social Science courses that have been taken in Years 4 and 5.
-Students who take at least 2.0 Social Science courses in Year 4 will be considered for the Dean's Honor List in that year on the basis of those courses.
+In Social Science, students will be considered for the Dean's Honour List in the usual way in Years 1 and 2, and at the end of Year 5 by considering all Social Science courses that have been taken in Years 4 and 5.
+Students who take at least 2.0 Social Science courses in Year 4 will be considered for the Dean's Honour List in that year on the basis of those courses.